mozilla-l10n/styleguides/README.md

 GitBook is built automatically via Travis, and changes pushed to the gh-pages branch.

-If you want content to be linked from the sidebar, make sure to add it to [SUMMARY.md](SUMMARY.md).
+If you want content to appear on Gitbook, it needs to be listed in [SUMMARY.md](SUMMARY.md).